International adoption: China

 Legally, the China Centre for Children's Welfare and Adoptions (CCCWA) (which is different from the China Center of Adoption Affairs (CCAA) is the only agency authorized by the Chinese government to regulate and process all inter-country adoptions from China.
 And China requires all inter-country adoption be handled through government approval instead of any individual application.

 Taiwan

-Having been one of the major sources of adoptive children, yet Taiwan is not party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
+Despite having been one of the major sources of adoptive children, Taiwan is not party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).

 Domestically, Taiwan has enforced The Protection of Children and Youths Welfare and Rights Act since May 30, 2012.
 And according to the Act, all the adoption cases in Taiwan shall consider the national adopter as priority.
 Besides, all the international adoption cases shall be matched via the legal adoption matching services agency.
 Except almost the same peer within six degrees of kinship of relatives and five degrees of kinship of relatives by marriage, or one of the couple adopts the other party's children.
 Taiwan organizations that provide international adoption service work with foreign agency or governmental authority instead of individuals.